harleensachdev/algorithmnotes/segment-trees.md

 // Constants
 const int mxn = 2e5 + 5; // Maximum size of the array - 2x10^5 is typically sufficient
-int a[mxn];              // Array to hold input values -> values will be arranged in the tree vector<int> tree;        // Segment tree is represented as a 1D vector (used due to its dynamic nature and ability to change size depending on input)
+int a[mxn];              // Array to hold input values -> values will be arranged in the tree vector<int> tree;        // Segment tree is represented as a 1D vector
+// (vector used due to its dynamic nature and ability to change size depending on input)

 // Main function to build the segment tree void build(int id, int le, int ri) {